curv3d/curv/docs/lib/Blend.rst

   |uChamfer| |iChamfer|

 ``stairs (r, n)``
-  Staircase effect. ``r`` is the size/radius of the blending band.
+  Staircase effect. ``r`` is related to the size of the blending band.
   ``n`` is the number of steps:
   the number of stairsteps added to a union, or the number of grooves cut out of an intersection.

+  WARNING: this feature is experimental, the API may change.
+  PROBLEMS: What is the relationship of the ``r`` parameter to the size of the blending band?
+Once I find out, I may change the meaning of the parameter to make it more rational/predictable.
+Also, I might switch to labeled parameters.
   |uStairs| |iStairs|

-Columns:
+``columns (r, n)``
+  Scalloped effect.
+  ``r`` is somehow related to the size of the blending band.
+  ``n`` is somehow related to the number of columns.

+  WARNING: this feature is experimental, the API will change.
   |uColumns| |iColumns|

 .. |iChamfer| image:: ../images/fOpIntersectionChamfer.png